fbpx

 Renewable Diesel

-Renewable diesel is a drop-in alternative to petroleum diesel produced using biomass waste or residue, usually vegetable oil, animal fat, waste cooking oil, and algal oil.
+Renewable diesel is a drop-in alternative to petroleum diesel that is produced using biomass waste or residue, including vegetable oil, animal fat, waste cooking oil, and algal oil.
 Renewable diesel is chemically identical to conventional diesel fuel and can be put directly into an engine, unlike biodiesel which is blended with petroleum diesel.

-Renewable diesel offers benefits of lower carbon emissions and reduced maintenance costs.
+Renewable diesel offers benefits over conventional diesel and biodiesel, including lower carbon emissions and reduced maintenance costs.
 According to the EPA, renewable diesel produced from distillers sorghum oil is 63% less carbon intensive than petroleum diesel.

 TOP